What You Do:

 Review the definitions of these key terms with your child:

-Mode is the most frequently occurring value in the data set.
+Mode is the number that appears the most times in the data set.

-Once you're sure your child is familiar with the differences between these terms, play this card game to target and reinforce each of these math concepts.
-For this game, you'll need at least 4 players!
-Using only the Ace through 10 cards, deal out 7 cards to each player (for these games to work, there should be no more than 4 players).
-Ask the players to arrange their cards in sequential order.
-Aces count as the number 1.
+Once your kid grasps the differences between these vocabulary words, gather 4 players to tackle this card game and practice each of these math concepts.
+Using only the Ace through 10 cards, deal out 7 cards to each player.
+Have everyone arrange their cards in sequential order, with every Ace representing the number 1.
 Then, depending upon which game you want to play, follow the directions below:

 Jane Oh has taught third and fourth grades for 8 years.
 She has worked with many diverse groups of students.
 Most recently, she has written teacher textbook guides.